ax-va/Pytest-Okken-2022/13--debugging-test-failures/13-3-2--debugging-with-pdb.md

 (Pdb)
 ```

-7. List the source code of the function again:
+7. List the source code of the function again.

 ```unix
 (Pdb) ll